 I tweeted about this development and I don’t think I’ve ever gotten this many likes on any tweet.

 Omg my cousin just got hired as a customer service manager at WM! #msjackpot

 — Ariana Arghandewal (@PointChaser) May 29, 2016

-Having a family member working as a manager at Walmart is just about the best case scenario for someone in this hobby.
-If a cashier gives me trouble and decides to call a manager because of the number of money orders I’m asking for, at least I’ll know the manager won’t be a tool or wonder if I’m committing a crime.
-It’s not just good for me – because she understands the purpose of gift card churning, she’ll be less likely to give other churners a hard time when they stroll in and try to purchase a large batch of money orders.
-For the sake of her privacy (and because some people in this hobby are a**holes who might take their anger over my blogging about ms out on her via negative reviews or other shenanigans), she’s asked me not to share her name or store location on the blog, so I’ll respect her wishes.
+Having a family member working as a Walmart manager is the best thing you can ask for in this hobby.
+If a cashier gives me trouble and decides to call a manager, I’ll know the manager won’t wonder if I’m committing a crime.
+It’s not just good for me.
+Because she understands the purpose of gift card churning, she’ll be less likely to give other churners a hard time.
+For the sake of privacy, she’s asked me not to share her name or store location on the blog.
+I’ll respect her wishes.